 Starting your search

 Call in and speak to us with a wish-list of what you are looking for.
 For example, if outside space and good transport links are essential, make sure to notify our agents of these requirements.
 Alternatively, if you have email, join our mailing list and set your own criteria.
 When any new properties come onto the market that match your search you will be immediately mailed a summary of the property details.
 Pinpoint will endeavour to find you a property that best suits your budget and needs.

 We advise against using Google etc. for your property search as it can often throw up results of properties that have already been sold and are not current.
-Pinpoint and most other agents advertise currently available properties on the leading websites PropertyPal.com, and PropertyNews.com those listed directly with Pinpoint on our website here.
+Pinpoint and most other agents advertise currently available properties on the leading websites PropertyPal.com, and PropertyNews.com.
+Those listed directly with Pinpoint can be found on our website here.

 Choosing a Solicitor

 Once you have made an offer on your new home and it has been accepted, you must appoint a solicitor to instruct the sale.
 They will begin the sales process and carry out all the necessary checks and searches on the property.

 There are a number of solicitors that Pinpoint would highly recommend when it comes to managing the legal aspects of buying your first home.
 Please contact us for further information.